Questions and school responses

 How will the school prepare and support my child to join the school, transfer to a new school or the next stage of education and life?

 We have robust induction and transition programmes in place for welcoming new learners to our school and for supporting the next stage in their education.
 We have good relationships with our feeder schools as well as the secondary schools our children move on to.
 Transition meetings are held with teachers and SENCos from feeder infant schools and with secondary schools that our children are moving on to.
 At these meetings we share an overview of learners who have additional needs and SEN. Good practice is shared so that transition to the next phase is made easier.
 In some cases staff from the secondary school come to work with learners to give them a familiar face for when they transfer.
 A programme of visits is organised for children before they transfer and additional transition visits are arranged for more vulnerable children.
 We fully encourage our children to attend induction days at secondary school and where we know that there is likely to be a high level of anxiety we send staff along for parts of the induction day.
 Bespoke programmes are developed for our children with special needs for the transition process and include environment, resources and curriculum access.

 How are the school’s resources allocated and matched to children’s special educational needs?

 We review the needs of our learners and endeavour to put in place provisions in order to be able to cater for these needs.
 Some of the funding the school receives may go towards training so that in-house provision is more targeted at needs.
-The SENCo carries out learning walks which include reviewing how provision is delivered and helps in maintaining standards through rigorous quality assurance.
+The SEN/D phase leaders carry out learning walks which include reviewing how provision is delivered and helps in maintaining standards through rigorous quality assurance.

 Our provision management tool looks at the impact each intervention has had on the progress of each learner.
 Decisions are then made as to whether specific interventions are proving to be effective both in terms of the time spent on them and the finance used in providing the intervention.